justtakingsomenotes/mynotes/linuxbible.md

 # Linux Bible

 Note to beginner self: `vim` not good for mental health, use `nano` instead.
+Use `vimtutor` when you start writing lots of stuff because once you get `vim`,
+it is actually useful.
 Additional note to self: Linux Bible is about fedora but most stuff works in
 Ubuntu as well.